Cloudspotting-on-Mars/.github/profile/README.md

 ## Announcements
 Official Zooniverse launch date: **June 28th, 2022**

-First video get together: TBD
+First video get together: **Friday July 15th at 9am PT/12pm ET/4pm GMT**

 ## About
 This is the landing spot for all aspects of the [Cloudspotting on Mars project](https://www.zooniverse.org/projects/marek-slipski/cloudspotting-on-mars